 - Cut the beef into regular tiny cubes as well.

-EMPANADAS WITH BEEF FILLING – homemade baked beef empanadas filled with spicy ground beef, jalapeňos, cumin, paprika, coriander and lots of herbs.
+- Spicy Beef Empanadas - homemade baked beef empanadas filled with spicy ground beef, jalapeňos, cumin, paprika, coriander, and lots of herbs.

-CHICKEN SCALLION PIE – flaky crust, tender chicken pieces, scallions… some of my favorite things.
+- Chicken and Leek Pie - flaky crust, tender chicken pieces, leeks… some of my favorite things.